 Degree Completion Timeline

-The Biomedical Sciences (BIMS) MS Non-Thesis degree program requires a minimum of 30 semester credit hours of coursework to graduate.
+The BIMS MS degree program requires the following minimum number of credit hours of coursework to graduate:

 Fall and Spring: 9 semester credit hours